xNaCly/portfolio/content/articles/2022_07_18_rss_parser.md

 ### The problem with child elements p.I

 If you think about it, at this point we can parse line by line and easily extract content such as the title, description, link and other stuff.
-But what about a child element such `item` title, link and description.
+But what about a child element such as `item` title, link and description.
 How do we know if we are currently in a child context.
-To fix this problem we just introduce two new variables:
+To fix this problem we introduce two new variables:

 ```js
 /**/